Q: I’m interested in fostering. How do I get started?

 When an adopter is approved to meet your foster dog, our Adoption Coordinator will send you their info.
 You will get in contact with them, answer any questions they may have about the dog, and then schedule a meet with them.
-The meets can happen anywhere, we generally suggest using the adoption center, or “neutral territory” – i.e. not your home, or the home of the potential adopters, ESPECIALLY if they have a resident dog.
-If you want to use the center, a schedule is posted every week for when an adoption counselor will be available to facilitate the meet, and complete the adoption if the meet is a success.
-We do prefer that your meets are done at the center until you’ve been through it a few times, so you get the hang of how a good meet should go.
+We generally suggest using the adoption center, or “neutral territory” to have meet and greets– i.e. not your home, or the home of the potential adopters, ESPECIALLY if they have a resident dog, however this should always be approved by our adoption coordinator.
+A schedule is posted every week for according to when an adoption counselor will be available to facilitate the meet, and complete the adoption if the meet is a success.

 Q: What do I need to provide for my foster dog?

 A: LMR will provide the basic supplies for the dog – a crate (if needed), leash, collar, food, treats, toys, and any medical care the dog may need.
 Many of our fosters do like to buy things for their foster dogs to take with them to their forever homes – a special bed or toy, etc. If you do choose to purchase additional items for your foster dog(s), those items are tax deductible.
 Keep your receipts, and let us know at the end of the calendar year that you need a form for your taxes.